 Meg has extensive governance and management experience, having held various executive positions on State and National boards including the NSW Mobile Children’s Services Association, National Association of Mobile Services and CCSA.
 She has also served on steering committees and reference groups working with Federal/State government departments on the development of regulations, policy and funding models.

 Meg’s extensive engagement with Aboriginal early childhood peak bodies such as the Secretariat of National Aboriginal and Islander Child Care (SNAICC) and Aboriginal Early Childhood Support and Learning (AECSL), focussed on improving quality and rates of attendance for Aboriginal children in early childhood education.
 Leading CCSA’s engagement with the Aboriginal community of Weilmoringle to establish a Community Safety Net preschool on behalf of the Department of Education.

-In the role of Operations Manager he is focused on reporting, human resources management, financial management, information technology and assists with business development including overseeing our contracts.
+In the role of General Manager he is focused on reporting, human resources management, financial management, information technology and assists with business development including overseeing our contracts.